NewCircleMovement/tinkuy/README.md

 ## How to build

 - Install ruby on rails, ie. for example with rvm.io (and then source dotfiles)
-- install postgresql and postgresql-server-dev
+- install postgresql and postgresql-server-dev (and postgresql-contrib for rake test)
 - gem install pg
 - bundle install
 - fix config/stripe.yml / config/initializers/koudoku.rb